Adyar River: Bridges

 The Thiru Vi Ka Bridge was constructed at a cost of ₹ 5.8 million and was inaugurated in October 1973.
 It is a four-laned bridge measuring 1025 ft long and 62 ft wide.
 During the time of its inauguration, the bridge had separate lanes for cyclists and footpaths for pedestrians.
 The bridge was damaged in November 1985 due to a rush of flood water, resulting in the suspension of vehicular traffic over the bridge.
 It had developed a gaping hole and a portion of the road surface had caved in.

 The Elphinstone Bridge was constructed in the 1840s during the time of Lord Elphinstone, who was governor of Madras from 1837 to 1842 and was the first to connect south Madras to Santhome and Mylapore.
 Before its construction, there were no bridges across the Adyar river except the causeway then known as Marmalong Bridge.
 Parisals, which were round floats pushed by long poles, were the chief mode of transportation across the river, and there were several makeshift landing places on the banks of the river for carrying goods.
 Soon, the British found the area between Santhome and the river suitable for building their farmhouses.
 Further developments during the first half of the 19th century probably necessitated the building of a new bridge.
 The bridge was still in use during the time of inauguration of the Thiru Vi Ka bridge.
 The bridge was meant for other, slow-moving traffic across the river.
 However, the bridge was severely damaged during a cyclone between 1876 and 1878.
 Today the bridge carries sewer pipelines.
 It is 11 m wide and has concrete slabs covering the sewer pipelines running over it.
 The full width of the bridge is covered with the slabs and either side of the bridge has a flight of stairs, which is used by pedestrians.

 In October 2005, a new bridge adjacent to the existing Thiru Vi Ka bridge was proposed as a two-lane facility.
 However, it was then decided to build it as a three-laned one based on a traffic survey.
 Construction work began in December 2010.
 The 16-span bridge, being built at a cost of ₹ 139.6 million, is 333 m long and 11 m wide.
 It is being built between the Thiru Vi Ka bridge and the Elphinstone bridge that carries the Chennai Metrowater lines.
 Although the capacity of the bridge is only 1,450 passenger car unit (PCU), the level of congestion during peak hours is 10,747 PCU—about 7.41 times its capacity.

+The runways of Chennai International Airport were extended across the Adyar River.
+This contributed to the flooding of the airport during the 2015 South India floods.